Financial professionals using mailock in board room

 Whether you're an independent adviser or a pensions provider, making sure your emails are private, compliant, and easy to manage is critical.

-Having worked in secure communications for years, I’ve seen first-hand how the right tools can transform how firms handle information.
+In secure communications, the right tools can transform how firms protect and manage sensitive information.

 This guide compares the leading email providers used by professionals in the financial sector.
 We’ve assessed each based on:

-• Encryption: Is your message secure, even if intercepted?
+• End-to-end encryption (E2EE): Is your message protected, even if intercepted?

 • Recipient authentication: Can only the intended person open it?